danjdt/android-pdfviewer/README.md

 # Android PDFViewer
 A Android PDF Viewer that render pdf using `PdfRenderer` + `kotlin-coroutines` and displays it in a `RecyclerView`.

-**- This code will not be published as a library, but you can use it as you want in your code.**
+**- This code will not be published as a library, but you can use it as you want.**

 **- Requires API Level 21**